Konqueror: User interface

 Konqueror supports tabbed document interface and Split views, wherein a window can contain multiple documents in tabs.
 Multiple document interfaces are not supported, however it is possible to recursively divide a window to view multiple documents simultaneously, or simply open another window.

 Konqueror's user interface is somewhat reminiscent of Microsoft's Internet Explorer, though it is more customizable.
 It works extensively with "panels", which can be rearranged or added.
 For example, one could have an Internet bookmarks panel on the left side of the browser window, and by clicking a bookmark, the respective web page would be viewed in the larger panel to the right.
 Alternatively, one could display a hierarchical list of folders in one panel and the content of the selected folder in another.
-Panels are quite flexible and can even include, among other KParts (components), a console window, a text editor, a media player.
+Panels are quite flexible and can even include, among other KParts (components), a console window, a text editor, and a media player.
 Panel configurations can be saved, and there are some default configurations.
 (For example, "Midnight Commander" displays a screen split into two panels, where each one contains a folder, Web site, or file view.)

 Navigation functions (back, forward, history, etc.) are available during all operations.
 Most keyboard shortcuts can be remapped using a graphical configuration, and navigation can be conducted through an assignment of letters to nodes on the active file by pressing the control key.
 The address bar has extensive autocompletion support for local directories, past URLs, and past search terms.

 Web browser

 Konqueror has been developed as an autonomous web browser project.
-It uses KHTML as its browser engine, which is compliant with HTML and supports JavaScript, Java applets, CSS, SSL, and other relevant open standards.
+It uses KHTML as its browser engine, which is compliant with HTML and supports JavaScript, CSS, SSL, and other relevant open standards.
 An alternative layout engine, kwebkitpart, is available from the Extragear.

 While KHTML is the default web-rendering engine, Konqueror is a modular application and other rendering engines are available.
 In particular, the WebKitPart component using the KHTML-derived WebKit engine has seen a lot of support in the KDE 4 series.
-However, the KHTML rendering backend contains unique features, such as the ability save a full archive of any given webpage into a single file with the ".war" extension.
+However, the KHTML rendering backend contains unique features, such as the ability to save a full archive of any given webpage into a single file with the ".war" extension.